INTRODUCTION

 - Fatty Fish: Salmon, mackerel and sardines are excellent sources of EPA and DHA.

-- Flaxseeds And Chia Seeds: Provide ALA, a plant-based omega-3 that supports liver function.
+- Flaxseeds and Chia Seeds: Provide ALA, a plant-based omega-3 that supports liver function.

 - Walnuts And Hemp Seeds: Offer a balance of healthy fats that contribute to liver protection.